RedLeafe/nixos_config/README.md

 Once it is done, run `reboot`.

-Start it back up, log in,
+Start it back up, log in as pluto.

+first run `ssh-keygen` to get some keys so you can ssh in as the pluto user

-first run `sudo chown -R pluto:users /home/pluto/nixos_config` so that it is no longer owned by root
+then run `sudo chown -R pluto:users /home/pluto/nixos_config` so that it is no longer owned by root

 Then run `sudo net ads join -U Administrator` and enter your password at the prompt.

-(AD apparently only half works right now...
-It will get there...)

 `cd nixos_config` and check it out!